midnightntwrk/midnight-wallet/README.md

 ```
 npm login --scope=@midnight --registry=https://nexus.p42.at/repository/npm-midnight/
 ```
-You will be required to input the nexus user and password plus the email associated.
+You will be required to input the Nexus user and password plus the email associated.
 After that, check that the following file exists and copy the token:

 ```
 $ cat ~/.npmrc